journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 Adding files can be done through drag-and-drop on Github.

+When creating a repository, go into settings, "Collaborators & Teams" and add the "Copyediting team" to the repository, and give it write permissions.

 ## Step 2
 Add the editorial supplementary files ([source](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091jpc-editorial)) to the repository.